wp-plugins/email-encoder-bundle/readme.txt

 The default method is `JS Rot13` the following output will be created in the source code of the page:
 `<script type="text/javascript">/*<![CDATA[*/ML="mo@k<insc:r.y=-Ehe a\">f/lMt";MI="4CB8HC77=D0C5HJ1>H563DB@:AF=D0C5HJ190<6C0A2JA7J;6HDBBJ5JHA=DI<B?0C5HDEI<B?0C5H4GCE";OT="";for(j=0;j<MI.length;j++){OT+=ML.charAt(MI.charCodeAt(j)-48);}document.write(OT);/*]]>*/</script><noscript>*protected email*</noscript>`

-This code is not readable by spambots and protects your emailaddress.
+This code is not readable by spambots and protects your email address.

-= Emailaddress in a form field is being encoded in a strange way.
+= Email address in a form field is being encoded in a strange way.
 What to do? =

-An emailaddress in a form field will not be encoded correctly.
+An email address in a form field will not be encoded correctly.
 There are 2 ways to solve this problem:

 1. Turn of the option "Replace plain email addresses to protected mailto links".
 Keep in mind that this will be the case for the whole site.